bontscho/overwolf-dota2-cooldown/README.md

 # Overwolf Dota 2 Cooldown - App

-Dota 2 Cooldown is an [Overwolf](http://overwolf.com/) Overlay App that lets you time your enemies ultimates and aegis.
+Dota 2 Cooldown is an [Overwolf](http://overwolf.com/) Overlay App that lets you set timers for your enemies' ultimates and aegis.

-Use this tool in solo queue or with your party in Teamspeak to automatically keep the timers in sync with your team mates.
+Use this tool in solo queue or with your party in Teamspeak to keep the timers in sync with your team mates.

 With this app you and your team will always be one step ahead and know when to take fights.
+No more scrolling through the chat log for posted game times.

 ## Screenshots